raspberrypilearning/dom-manipulation/en/step_1.md

-DOM (Document Object Model) functions are a set of tools used to manipulate the content, style and structure of web documents dynamically using JavaScript.
+DOM (document object model) functions are a set of tools used to manipulate the content, style, and structure of web documents dynamically using JavaScript.

 Here are some examples you may have used in your projects: